Feverish and half-heartedly frantic, my clapped out calves and soggy spaghetti hamstrings are pushed out to Maximum Trundle.

 What?
 Man flu you say!

-I’m uptight but at least upright, even if my head is all over the place.
+I’m uptight but upright, even if my head is all over the place.

-I’m wheezing and coughing among these straight-faced people, who look all sensible and brimful of purpose, their voices both too loud for my sensitive ears and far-off sounding, as I fumble for that wad of toilet tissue scrunched into my anorak pocket.
+I’m wheezing and coughing among these straight-faced people, all sensible and brimful of purpose, their voices too loud for my sensitive ears and far-off sounding, as I fumble for that wad of toilet tissue scrunched into my anorak pocket.

 This is no job for those prissy little packets of tissues; only endless flipped over rectangles of bog roll will do for this baby.